yannikmadeheim-del/pyFBS-nonlinear/docs/examples/basic_examples/03_FRF_synthetization.rst

 Therefore, it is necessary to find the nodes closest to the desired locations in the numerical model and update them.
 The orientation of the generated FRFs is independent of the direction in the numerical model and will not change with the updated location.

-Locations of impacts and channels can be updated to the nodes of the numerical model with the :func:`pyFBS.MK_model.update_locations_df`:
+Locations of impacts and channels can be updated to the nodes of the numerical model with the :func:`MK.update_locations_df`:

 .. code-block:: python